 Direct Entry MSN Admissions Overview

-Because deadlines may vary slightly from year to year, be sure to ask your admissions adviser for the exact application deadline associated with your desired program start.
-We do not review any application that is not complete by the specified deadline, with the exception of any prerequisite courses a student is actively enrolled in.
+Once the admissions requirements are met, applicants are encouraged to apply to any of our three start dates each year.
+Our Pleasant Prairie learning site offers program starts in January and August, and our Milwaukee campus offers program starts in May.
+Because deadlines may vary slightly from year to year, ask your admissions adviser for the exact application deadline associated with your desired program start.
+We do not review any application that is not complete by the specified deadline.
+However, if you are enrolled in prerequisite courses that are not yet complete, we will still consider your application.

 Dedicated Admissions Advisers